Tony Nieva: Escape of journalist Satur Ocampo

 In 1985, Nieva, as president of the National Press Club, played a key role in the escape of journalist Satur Ocampo, who had been detained by the military for nine years and tortured.
 Under Nieva's leadership, the National Press Club had granted lifetime membership to Ocampo, giving him rights to participate in its elections.
 Marcos and then defense secretary Juan Ponce Enrile gave their permission for Ocampo to attend the organization's annual election of officers.
 Ocampo went to the National Press Club building on election day on May 5, 1985, escorted by 12 armed guards.
 He then cast his vote and left the building through the back exit.

 Legacy

 Nieva's name was added to the Bantayog ng mga Bayani Wall of Remembrance on November 30, 2017, for his contributions to the fight against the injustices of the dictatorship under President Ferdinand E. Marcos.
-The recognition came in the same year as that of 10 others, including activist-priest Joe Dizon, diplomat Alfonso Yuchengco, and activist Tayab Arthur Aboli, who led his fellow Kalingas to oppose construction of the Chico River Dam after the murder of their leader Macli-ing Dulag.
+The recognition came in the same year as that of 10 others, including activist-priest Joe Dizon, businessman and diplomat Alfonso Yuchengco, and tribesmen Lumbaya Gayudan and Tayab Arthur Aboli, who led their fellow Kalingas to oppose the construction of the Chico River Dam after the murder of their leader Macli-ing Dulag.